-- (c) avoiding any surface run-off or overland flow, or ponding or contamination of water, including via sub-surface drainage, resulting from the application discharge of agricultural effluent to pasture; and - (ca) minimising contamination of water by agricultural effluent via sub-surface drainage. - (d) avoiding the discharge of untreated agricultural effluent to water.
+- (ca) minimising contamination of water by agricultural effluent via sub-surface drainage. - (d) avoiding the discharge of untreated agricultural effluent to water.

-Note: Examples of best practice referred to in Policy 17(2)(a) for agricultural effluent include IPENZ Practice Note 21: Farm Dairy Effluent Pond Design and Construction and IPENZ Practice Note 27: Dairy Farm Infrastructure (although these will not be applicable to all above ground tanks).
+Note: Examples of best practice referred to in Policy 17(1)(a) for agricultural effluent include IPENZ Practice Note 21: Farm Dairy Effluent Pond Design and Construction and IPENZ Practice Note 27: Dairy Farm Infrastructure (although these will not be applicable to all above ground tanks).

-Note: Examples of best practice guidelines referred to in Policy 17(2)(b) for agricultural effluent include DairyNZ's guidelines A Farmer's Guide to Managing Farm Dairy Effluent - A Good Practice Guide for Land Application Systems, 2015 and A Staff Guide to Operating Your Effluent Irrigation System, 2013.
+Note: Examples of best practice guidelines referred to in Policy $17(\underline{1})(b)$ for agricultural effluent include DairyNZ's guidelines A Farmer's Guide to Managing Farm Dairy Effluent - A Good Practice Guide for Land Application Systems, 2015 and A Staff Guide to Operating Your Effluent Irrigation System, 2013.